Los Angeles bids for the Summer Olympics: Negotiations with the IOC

 With no alternative at hand, on July 19, Killanin extended the deadline until August 21 and offered to resume negotiations with Los Angeles.
-On July 27, USOC president Robert J. Kane suggested a compromise, in which the USOC would indemnify the city in the event of any losses, but this was promptly rejected by LAOOC.
+On July 27, USOC president Robert J. Kane suggested a compromise, in which the USOC would indemnify the city in the event of any losses, but this was promptly rejected by Bid Committee.
 A few hours later, Kane offered to have the USOC accept all financial liability in place of the city, which was more positively received by the city government.
 USOC treasurer William Simon said that the committee was willing to accept this risk because the Games' low-cost plans ensured that "it will not become another Montreal."

 Killanin accepted this offer.
-At a meeting in Lausanne, Switzerland, on August 31, the IOC executive committee unanimously agreed to put the modified contract to a postal vote of the full IOC.
+At a meeting in Lausanne, Switzerland, on August 31, the IOC executive committee unanimously agreed to put the modified contract to a postal vote to the all IOC members.
 The postal vote concluded on October 7, approving the contract by a margin of 74–3 (with 8 members abstaining).
 Some members of the Los Angeles city council still opposed the Games on the grounds that the city would be responsible for security and policing during the event.
 The council ratified the modified contract on October 12 by a vote of 8–4 (with 3 members absent).